jacklule/DataViz-Syllabus/GitHubSetUp.md

 <a id="Getting-Set-Up-at-GitHub.io-without-GitHub-Desktop-2017"></a>
 ## Getting Set Up at GitHub.io without GitHub Desktop 2017

 <p>In 2017, GitHub changed how users could generate their own web pages.
-I will leave the instructions below in case GitHub returns to its former method.
-But for 2017:</p>
+The setup guide now works well.
+I will leave the instructions below in case GitHub returns to its former method.</p>

 - Go to github.com/username > In top right, under +, get drop down menu and select New Repository.
 - Type in repository name: username.github.io